ArturSloyan/apec4_2048_game/README.md

 ## Running Database-Server via command `node server.js`

+### Setting up the config-File
+Please note that to start the database, you must create a _config.json_-File in the _backend_-folder.
+That json-File must contain the following content:
+`{
+    "db": {
+        "user": "POSTGRES",
+        "host": "LOCALHOST",
+        "database": "DATABASE_NAME",
+        "password": "DATABASE_PASSWORD",
+        "port": 5432
+    }
+}`
+This content defines the information for the _server.js_, in which the client-data of the database is being fetched.

 If you open the terminal and navigate to the directory `cd game2048\dbconnection` and execute the command `node server.js`, the PostgreSQL Server will start running on _port 3001_.
 Only after starting the server, you will be able to use the register html page (_http://localhost:3001/register.html_) to successfully register a user.
 If you make changes in the code, you need to restart the server and refresh the html page, so that the changes are adopted.

 ## Learn More